SABS-R3/software-engineering-day2/_episodes/12-scientific-numpy.md

 ~~~
 {: .output}

-As a reminder, each row holds information for a single patient, and the columns represent successive days.
-Each value represents a single inflammation reading for a patient.
+The data in this case has 60 rows (one for each patient) and 40 columns (one for each day).
+Each cell in the data represents an inflammation reading on a given day for a patient.
+So this shows the results of measuring the inflammation of 60 patients over a 40 day period.

 > ## In the Corner
 >